PeterRochford/SkillMetrics/README.md

 - Target Diagrams
 - Taylor Diagrams
 - Options to control plot features such as color of labels and lines, width of lines, choice of markers, etc.
-- Output of graphics to PNG format.
+- Output of graphics to any supported matplotlib format (default PNG).

 Installation
 ---------------------